Theoretical description of interface states in a tetragonal lattice of bianisotropic resonators: Discussion

+Second, it is seen that the considered models demonstrate the states localized at the domain wall with energies in the continuum of bulk bands, as shown in Fig.~\ref{fig:Localization}(i).
+It appears intriguing to study if these states correspond to bound states in the continuum~\cite{2020_Cerjan} or some different highly-localized modes~\cite{2022_D4} by introducing losses in the models to define quality factors of the modes.
+However, such a modification will render the Hamiltonians non-Hermitian, even if only ohmic losses are considered, and result in a non-linear eigenvalue problem if radiative losses are taken into account by considering complete dyadic Green's functions with intermediate- and far-field contributions.
+This may increase the complexity of the model, but can result in a set of interesting effects.
+There are examples of PTIs that demonstrate an interplay of near- and long-range couplings~\cite{2022_Fan}, and far-field properties of PTIs based on resonator arrays have been considered~\cite{2018_Gorlach, 2026_Zhirihin}.

-For further development of the considered model, it looks perspective to consider the following directions.
-First, the model considers only electric and magnetic dipoles in the $(xy)$ plane.
-Taking into account dipoles along the $z$-axis will allow one to consider a more general case of resonator shape when the approximations valid for the previous experimental realizations~\cite{2019_Slobozhanyuk, 2025_Rozenblit, 2026_Zhirihin} are not satisfied.
+Finally, the considered models include only electric and magnetic dipoles in the $(xy)$ plane.
+Taking into account dipoles along the $z$-axis will allow one to consider a more general case of the resonator shape when the approximations valid for the previous experimental realizations~\cite{2019_Slobozhanyuk, 2025_Rozenblit, 2026_Zhirihin} are not satisfied.
 Moreover, including a quadrupole near-field response~\cite{2022_Wu} or taking into account higher multipoles~\cite{2024_Mazanov} can also result in interesting physics.
-Second, we consider the case where the resonator size, the lattice constant, and the size of the structure are subwavelength, and thus only near-field contributions are taken into account.
-However, there are examples of PTIs that demonstrate an interplay of near- and long-range couplings~\cite{2022_Fan} or consider far-field properties of resonator arrays~\cite{2018_Gorlach, 2026_Zhirihin}.
-Thus, it appears interesting to consider intermediate-field and far-field contributions in dyadic Green's functions as well, which may increase the complexity of the model but can result in a set of interesting effects.
-Finally, the model can be extended to more complex unit cells, e.g., by including dimerization or staggering~\cite{2021_Bobylev,2024_Sang} to realize a hierarchy of lower-dimensional hinge or corner states, or by considering nonlinear effects~\cite{2020_Smirnova}.
+The models can be extended to more complex unit cells, e.g., by including dimerization or staggering~\cite{2021_Bobylev,2024_Sang} to realize a hierarchy of lower-dimensional hinge or corner states, or by considering nonlinear effects~\cite{2020_Smirnova}.